The Hard and Soft Digital Marketing Skills of Rockstar Marketers

 Fortunately, “good writing” doesn’t mean you have to be the next Jon Morrow or Stephen King.
 It does mean being able to convey ideas clearly.
-You don’t even need to remember all the grammar rules and correct spellings—there are apps to help you with that!
+You don’t even need to remember all the grammar rules and correct spellings—there are apps such as Grammarly to help you with that!

 Depending on which digital platform you want to specialize in, you have to strengthen specific types of writing, such as blogging, writing social media posts, or email writing.

 Copywriting is a specific type of writing with the intention of persuading people to take action.
-This action can be anything from signup up for a newsletter, to clicking an ad, to buying a product.
+This action can be anything from signing up for a newsletter to clicking an ad to buying a product.

 Even if you don’t want to go into paid advertising, you still need to have copywriting skills.
 That’s because as a digital marketer, you’re always trying to get your audience to perform actions leading up to the sale.
 You also have to reach out to potential partners for collaborations.
 You need copywriting skills to achieve all this.

 Copywriting is applied to all aspects of marketing in sales.
 It’s so essential that some people build their entire careers in copywriting.

 3. Marketing analytics and data analysis

 Digital marketing, unlike traditional marketing, is extremely measurable.
 It’s hard to measure the impact of a billboard: How many people saw it?
 And how many people purchased a product as a result of seeing a billboard?
 It’s impossible to tell!